walmart exchange policy

 Highlights

-• Bring receipts and keep products in new condition for smooth in-store or online processes.
+• Bring a receipt and keep products in new condition for smooth in-store or online swaps.

 Walmart Exchange Policy in 2026 Infographic